 My 4 year old daughter loves coming to the post office with me.
-She loves putting items on the scales to be weighed, passing parcels through the hatch to the cashier and flicking through the leaflets while we wait in line.
+She loves putting items on the scales to be weighed and passing parcels through the hatch to the cashier.
+Additionally, she likes flicking through the leaflets while we wait in line.
 When I was asked to review the Casdon Post Office set, I knew she’d be thrilled!

 The magazine rack has a large range of reading material for your customers to browse and buy…

-The newspapers are printed with spoof stories and quizzes to complete.
-The range of greeting cards fit nicely inside the included envelopes, so you can post them in the set’s post box.
+Each of the newspapers are printed with spoof stories and quizzes to complete.
+The range of greeting cards fit nicely inside the included envelopes.
+So you can post them in the set’s post box.
 The Magazines are like for like covers from genuine magazines published years ago.
-The Practical Parenting magazine is dated 2003, and some of the stories on the cover made me chuckle – Is your baby too fat or too thin?
+Practical Parenting magazine is dated 2003, and some of the stories on the cover made me chuckle… Is your baby too fat or too thin?
 REALLY?

 The set also includes everything your child needs to post their own letters, parcels, cards and postcards.
-You’ll find note paper, envelopes, 3 postcards, 10 greetings cards and a sheet of pretend postage stickers included – and a pencil!
+You’ll find note paper, envelopes, 3 postcards and 10 greetings cards.
+Additionally, there’s a sheet of pretend postage stickers included – and a pencil!

 Syd is 4 now, and the first person she insisted I help her write a letter to was…

 Yep… The big man himself!
 Speaking of big men… My son is 5 and has Autism.
 He doesn’t usually pay much attention to role-play type toys, but he’s loved exploring this set.
 Sam was particularly fascinated by the post box and the pretend money…